1314 Rose 2023

 The 1314 range of wines are made from all estate grown fruit in a vibrant, nouveau style for early enjoyment and refreshing drinking.

 - Tasting Notes & Reviews

-The 1314 Rose is made from Shiraz fruit grown on our winery block, planted in 1990 and extended in 1996.
+The 1314 Rose is made from Cabernet Sauvignon, Merlot and Shiraz fruit grown on our winery block, planted in 1981, 1990 and 1996.
 The soils are dense clay over limestone and the vineyard is farmed on organic principles.

 Stay up to date with news, events and impending new releases from Bannockburn Vineyards.